Process management (computing): Two-state process management model

-The operating system’s principal responsibility is in controlling the execution of processes.
+The operating system's principal responsibility is to control the execution of processes.
 This includes determining the interleaving pattern for execution and allocation of resources to processes.
-One part of designing an OS is to describe the behaviour that we would like each process to exhibit.
+One part of designing an OS is to describe the behavior that we would like each process to exhibit.
 The simplest model is based on the fact that a process is either being executed by a processor or it is not.
 Thus, a process may be considered to be in one of two states, RUNNING or NOT RUNNING.
 When the operating system creates a new process, that process is initially labeled as NOT RUNNING, and is placed into a queue in the system in the NOT RUNNING state.
 The process (or some portion of it) then exists in main memory, and it waits in the queue for an opportunity to be executed.
 After some period of time, the currently RUNNING process will be interrupted, and moved from the RUNNING state to the NOT RUNNING state, making the processor available for a different process.
 The dispatch portion of the OS will then select, from the queue of NOT RUNNING processes, one of the waiting processes to transfer to the processor.
 The chosen process is then relabeled from a NOT RUNNING state to a RUNNING state, and its execution is either begun if it is a new process, or is resumed if it is a process which was interrupted at an earlier time.

-From this model we can identify some design elements of the OS:
+From this model, we can identify some design elements of the OS: